gobugi/gobugi/README.md

 - My educational background is in languages (mainly French and Korean).
 - My professional background is in the intelligence field.

-- I enjoy playing jazz on the piano. 🎹
+- I enjoy playing the piano. 🎹

 <h3 align="left">Languages and Tools:</h3>